shuklabhay/stereo-sample-gan/paper/main.md

 specifies audio shape then finds ideal hop length and frame size.
 Then cut data shape down to remove edge rtifact at end of sample (it egenrates slightly bigger than desired shape and includes an artifact only on those frames so thsi fixes both problems)

-basically like yeah rewrite/modify this with the changes that fixed the fft artifact stuff YAY
+basically like yeah rewrite/modify this with the changes that fixed the fft artifact stuff YAY. fixing the vertical artifact thing is bigbrainnn

+talk about istft time-freq mask, also how non stero data is duplicated then to be made stereo

 Convolution by nature can not learn about the time-series component of audio data, thus this feature extraction process must flatten all the audio into a static form of data.
 This is achieved by representing audio with their magnitudes the time-frequency domain, similar to a spectrogram representation of audio.
 Each sample is first converted into a two channel array using a standard 44100 hz sampling rate.
 Then the audio sample is normalized to a length of 700 miliseconds and passed into a Short-time Fourier Transform (STFT).
 The STFT uses a kaiser window with a beta value of 14, a window size of of 512, and a hope size of 128.
 These parameters were determined to be the most effective through a signal reconstruction test (see STFT and iSTFT validation) and also limited by hardware contraints.
 The phase information of each frequency is then discarded and the data tensor's final shape is 2 channels by 245 frames by 257 frequency bins.
 This representation of information can be compared to that of a spectrogram.